York Tissue Bank

 All participant donations will be received with fully informed consent.

-- Download our consent form: Participation sheet (PDF , 176kb)
+- Download our consent form: Participation information sheet and consent form (PDF , 189kb)

 - Find descriptions of our current holdings of "fit and well" cervical tissue samples at the UKCRC database or the European BBMRI-ERIC directory.